Miroslav Beblavý: Independent MP and Sieť period (2013–2016)

+Independent MP and Spolu period (2016–2020)

+In July 2017, Beblavý was named the most inquisitive MP of the term, having asked 68 questions during Question Hour — more than any other MP.
 Over the course of 2017 and 2018 Beblavý and two other two Sieť rebels teamed up with defector MPs from other parties - Jozef Mihál from the Freedom and Solidarity party and Oto Žarnay from Ordinary People and Independent Personalities to start a new party called Together – Civic Democracy (Spolu).
-Beblavý became the chairman of the new party.
+The party Together – Civic Democracy (Spolu) was officially registered on 25 January 2018 after collecting over 18,000 supporting signatures in just three weeks — well above the 10,000 required for registration.
+At the founding congress held on 14 April 2018 in Poprad, Beblavý was elected party chairman.
 While leading Spolu, Beblavý remained an active MP, notably leading an initiative to stop import tax fraud scheme, which led to the resignation of the high-profile head of Slovak Financial Administration authority František Imrecze.

 Spolu formed an electoral coalition with another newly formed party, Progressive Slovakia.
 The coalition appeared to have a momentum at first, winning the 2019 European Parliament election with over 20% of the vote.
 Nonetheless, in underperformed polls in the 2020 Slovak parliamentary election, gaining 6.96% of the vote, just a few hundred votes short of the 7% representation threshold for election coalitions.
 The party consequently lost all its MP seats, including Beblavý's.
 Soon after the election, Beblavý, who co-led the list with Progressive Slovakia leader Michal Truban, resigned his party chairmanship and retired from politics.
 Polls show that PS would have entered parliament without the coalition.

 Life after politics

-Following the loss of his MP seat, Beblavý returned to consulting and academic career, including notably teaching at Sciences Po.
-He also initiated several business projects.